rabbitmq/rabbitmq-website/site/api-guide.md

 ### <a id="service-discovery-with-address-resolver" class="anchor" href="#service-discovery-with-address-resolver">Service discovery with the AddressResolver interface</a>

-It is possible to use an implementation of <code>AddressResolver</code> to change the endpoint resolution algorithm used at connection time:
+It is possible to use an implementation of `AddressResolver` to change the endpoint resolution algorithm used at connection time:

 <pre class="lang-java">
 Connection conn = factory.newConnection(addressResolver);
 </pre>

-The <code>AddressResolver</code> interface is like the following:
+The `AddressResolver` interface is like the following:

 <pre class="lang-java">
 public interface AddressResolver {